 This Instant Pot Carnitas recipe is perfect for tacos, burritos, enchiladas, taquitos, taco salads, etc. It’s quick, easy and had so much flavor.
 Crisp it up in the oven after cooking and you will have a homemade meal that tastes like it came from a Mexican restaurant!

 This recipe has A TON of flavor and spice (not spicy, but a spice flavor).
 Since ground ancho chili powder and ground chipotle powder were not available at my grocery store, I ground my own.
 This sounds hard, but it was super easy.
-See notes at the end on how to do this.
 Also, if you do love heat spice, I would recommend adding a chopped jalapeño or habanero into the liquid or just have it as a garnish.

 Instant Pot Carnitas